Texas high school shooting leaves up to nine dead, 1 suspect in custody, 1 detained

 Authorities have not yet confirmed these accounts.

-"It was very dramatic because I thought she was going to the ambulance because we all had to run through and she's very dramatic so I thought she rolled her ankle or something but when I called her she was screaming crying saying she got shot in the leg and so much is going on and is was dramatic," the student told Fox News.

-A parent of one of the students told Fox News they drove to the school immediately after hearing about the active shooting situation.
+A parent of one of the students told Fox News they drove to the school immediately after hearing about the shooting.

 "If it can happen in Santa Fe, Texas, it can happen anywhere," the parent said.
-"I mean it's just unbelievable."
+"I mean, it's just unbelievable."

-President Trump tweeted Friday regarding the shooting stating, "School shooting in Texas.
+President Trump tweeted Friday after the shooting, saying: "School shooting in Texas.
 Early reports not looking good.
 God bless all!"

+Trump later tweeted that he "grieved for the terrible loss of life, and send our support and love to everyone affected by this horrible attack in Texas."

-Trump mentioned the school shooting during a speech at the White House Friday.
+He also mentioned the school shooting during a speech at the White House Friday.

 “Unfortunately I have to begin by expressing our sadness and heartbreak over the deadly shooting in Texas,” he said.
 “We send prayers and support for everyone affected in the horrific attack.